surma/surma.dev/content/things/actormodel.md

   end;
 {{< /highlight >}}

 It turns out that the `FileHandle` we used is actually an actor’s mailbox address!
-This means that the file handle can be shared and be used my multiple threads (or actors) without more than one actor reading or writing at any given time.
+Access to the file itself is managed by an actor.
+This means that the file handle can be shared and be used my multiple actors (or threads) without more than one actor reading or writing at any given time.

 What really blew my mind was the fact that Erlang can run in a cluster where actors are scattered across multiple machines on a network.
 Mailbox addresses are unique within the cluster and the Erlang runtime takes care of dispatching a messgage across the network if necessary.
 So an actor running on one server is capable of _directly_ working with a file on another server without being aware of it.